viresh-ratnakar/exet/README.md

 For the actions that modify the grid in non-cosmetic ways (.|\_), symmetric changes are automatically applied to the other end of the grid.
-This can be turned off for an individual "Toggle bar/block" action by checking the "Do not force symmetry on the next 'Toggle block/bar'" checkbox in the "Edit &rarr; Edit grid cell:" submenu.
+This can be turned off by checking the "Do not force symmetry with 'Toggle block/bar'" checkbox in the "Edit &rarr; Edit grid cell:" submenu.
+The chosen setting for this toggle will persist for that particular crossword (but will reset to the default of enforcing symmetry for a new crossword).

 "Add automagic blocks" essentially adds some blocks to the grid, while maintaining the British chequered format (that has no consecutive unchecked